Srksarawin/VisionOCR/codex.md

 - `pip` : It is **Python Package Manager** used to install **Packages** and **Libraries** from ***Python Package Index*** `PyPI`
   - The full form of `pip` is `Pip Installs Packages`
   - `pip` will find the package from *PyPI* repository install and download it to the environment.
-- `opencv-python` : name of the package that provides the Opencv library.
+- `opencv-python` : name of the package .
     -`Opencv` packages are widely in **Computer Vision** tasks such as *Image Processing* and *Video Processing*.